Many entrepreneurs and business owners make mistakes when they rush to start a business before considering important details.

 But, they are sophisticated enough to recognize when those numbers have been arrived at based on real data compared to when you simply make up the numbers.

 So, be conservative in all financial estimates and projections.
-If you think you’ll get a 25% share of your market in 2 years, hint at those numbers but assume you’ll get only a 5% share for purposes of your financial projections.
+If you think you’ll get a 25% share of your target market in 2 years, hint at those numbers but assume you’ll get only a 5% share for purposes of your financial projections.

 One good approach is to show the best, worst, and most likely scenarios for sales and growth.